-Mr. Baldin holds a degree in Accounting Sciences from the University of Vale do Rio dos Sinos - UNISINOS (1978) and has a specialization in Finance from Fundação Dom Cabral (2006) and Executive Management from Fundação Getulio Vargas (2007).
+Mr. Baldin holds a degree in Accounting Sciences from the University of Vale do Rio dos Sinos - UNISINOS (1978) and has a specialization in Finance from Fundação Dom Cabral (2006) and Executive Management from Fundação Getúlio Vargas (2007).
 He is currently a member of Audit Committee of TOTVS and a member of the Board of Directors of XP Inc., and also serves as Coordinator of the Audit Committee of Alpargatas, ENEVA and CBMM.
-From May 2016 to July 2017, he held the position of Director of Controllership, Technology and Internal Controls, Risks and Compliance at the National Bank for Economic and Social Development - BNDES, being considered, therefore, a politically exposed person.
-Previously, he served as a member of the Board of Directors of the Credit Guarantee Fund - FGC in 2019 and of its Fiscal Council in 2018.
-He was a member of the Board of Directors of Ecorodovias between 2018 and 2020 and of Braskem in 2019.
 Among its main projects are the acquisition of Banco Nacional by Unibanco, the merger of Itaú-Unibanco, the evaluation of the National Public Financial System, evaluation projects for acquisition (Sudameris, Banespa, etc.) and financial audits in major national banks.
-Key contributions for the Company: Finance, Business Management; and Corporate Governance.

-In the past 5 years such member has not been subject to (i) any criminal conviction; (ii) any conviction or application of any penalty by CVM (Securities and Exchange Commission of Brazil) administrative proceedings; (iii) any final and unappealable judgment, whether in court judicial or at administrative level, which has suspended or disqualified him from practicing any professional or business activity.
+In the past 5 years such Management member has not been subject to (i) any criminal conviction; (ii) any conviction or application of any penalty by CVM (Securities and Exchange Commission of Brazil) administrative proceedings; (iii) any final and unappealable judgment, whether in court judicial or at administrative level, which has suspended or disqualified him from practicing any professional or business activity.
+Furthermore, such administrator is not considered to be a politically exposed person.